Ficool

 Six months of work.
 The finest piece Zhao Daniu had ever made.

-Wang Ben carefully returned the sword to its box.
+Wang Ben lowered the sword back into its box with both hands.
 He'd need a proper sheath, and he'd need to integrate it into his training.
 But first, there was somewhere he needed to be.

 The Zhao family quarters were modest, tucked into the eastern corner of the Wang Clan compound where retainer families had lived for generations.
-Wang Ben found Zhao Yu's room easily enough, guided by a servant who seemed surprised that anyone was visiting.
+Wang Ben found Zhao Yu's room easily enough, guided by a servant who glanced up in surprise that anyone was visiting.

 He knocked.